covid-at-home/covid-at-home/index.md

 Remember that there is no difference in potential infectiousness between friends and strangers.
 Try to help others where you can without being in contact with large groups of people unnecessarily.
 There are obvious trade-offs here that everyone has to weigh for themselves.
-Some people will need to have more contacts with other people than other people.
+Some people will need to have more contact with other people, than others.
 Slowing the spread is never absolute, but still works when everyone does what they can, within their limits.

 ### Stay Healthy